MattDoesAThing/yuzu-wiki/How-to-Install-and-Use-Game-Updates.md

-**NOTE: At the time of writing this, most updates to complex games don't work.
-This is because newer version uses newer Switch OS features we haven't implemented.
-Prime your expectations accordingly.**

 ## How to Install Updates

 - If you have an update in NCA format, click `File`, then `Install file to NAND...`, select your update NCA, and then in the drop down box select `Game Update`.
 If you get an error, double check you encryption keys and dump.